HOME PAGE

 Here illumination, activity, and delusion stand respectively for Sattva, Rajas, and Tamas.
 The transcendent person neither hates nor desires the products of Sattva, Rajas, and Tamas.

-14.23: He, who is sitting indifferent to these Gunas, unperturbed, and knowing the Gunas are in motion, does not waver.
+14.23: He, who is sitting indifferent to these Gunas, unperturbed, and knowing the Gunas are in motion, remains firm and does not waver.

 14.24: He, who is tranquil in pain and pleasure, abides in his own self, regards that a clod, a stone, and gold are equal; to whom the desirable and the undesirable are the same; who is the same in blame and praise; and (continued)